• Skip to primary navigation

 paint a wood chair

-I turn the chairs upside down on a table to start the paint process.
+I turn the chairs upside down on a table to start the painting process.
 I paint the bottom of the chair this way.

 how to paint a dining room chair